 ALLENTOWN, P.A.
 (SYRACUSE METS) –

-The Mets and IronPigs return to Coca-Cola Park on Wednesday for the second game of the series.
+The Mets and IronPigs return to Coca-Cola Park on Friday night for the third game of the series.
 First pitch is set for 7:05 p.m.